Sample BVI Itinerary

 DAY 1

-After arriving in Tortola, guests will be met by the crew and welcomed aboard your luxury charter yacht at the designated marina at noon.
-After a short discussion about safety and your preferences, you will leave for Norman Island for lunch.
+After arriving at the designated marina in Tortola, you will be met by your crew and welcomed aboard your luxury charter yacht.
+After a safety briefing and yacht orientation, you will leave for Norman Island for lunch.

-This island was made famous in R.L Stevenson’s ‘Treasure Island’ and looking at the caves today, one cannot help but be swept back in time to the days of pirates and privateers.
+This island was made famous in R.L Stevenson’s ‘Treasure Island’.
+Looking at the caves here, one cannot help but be swept back in time to the days of pirates and privateers.
 Once again, this area is quiet, allowing us to indulge any of our younger guests with a real pirate treasure hunt.
-A handmade map is found floating through our hulls in an old bottle.
-We then set off on an epic adventure to follow the map and find the treasure chest hidden in the deepest cave on Norman Island.
-After lunch and a snorkel in the caves, we move into the Bight, a bay about 5 minutes away.
-Here we choose a secluded corner and guests can suntan away the rest of the afternoon, or engage in any of our water sports options.
-Later, your captain takes guests on a sunset cruise in the tender or stopover at the famous “Willy-T” for a lively afternoon before dinner.
-The Pirate’s Bight restaurant/bar with a beautiful beach is also worth a visit where there is a hiking trail behind the buildings.
+A handmade map is found floating through the hulls in an old bottle.
+We then set off on an epic adventure to follow the map and find the treasure chest hidden in the deepest cave.
+After lunch and a snorkel, we move 5 minutes away into a bay called The Bight.
+Here we choose a secluded corner where you can suntan away the rest of the afternoon, or engage in water sports.
+Later, your captain can take you on a sunset cruise in the tender or you can visit the famous “Willy-T” for a lively afternoon.
+The Pirate’s Bight restaurant/bar with a beautiful beach is also worth a visit.
+There is also a wonderful hiking trail on Norman Island which is great to see the sunset.

 DAY 2

-After you wake up and enjoy your morning coffee, enjoy a snorkel or SCUBA dive at the stunning Indians, 5 minutes from The Bight.
+After you wake up and enjoy your morning coffee, enjoy a snorkel or SCUBA dive at the stunning Indians, just across from The Bight.

 Snorkeling at the Indians is spectacular.
-As you swim along the wall, you will see lots of colorful sponges and the water is crystal clear with an abundance of tropical fish.
-Next, we head around to Little Harbor on Peter Island, a pristine nook where we anchor the yacht stern to rocks ashore, offering a private ‘swimming pool’ off the back.
-We get the music going and put out a large floating mat and the “chillaxing” begins.
-There are several hikes on Peter Island for those feeling more energetic and your captain can take you ashore in the tender if you feel like stretching your legs.
+As you swim along the wall, you will see an abundance of tropical fish in the crystal clear waters.
+Next, we head around to Little Harbor on Peter Island, a pristine nook where we anchor the yacht stern to rocks ashore.
+This offers a private ‘swimming pool’ off the back.
+Here is where you can truly relax in a large floaty chair with a drink in hand and music playing.
+There are several hikes on Peter Island for those feeling more energetic.
+Your captain can take you ashore in the tender if you feel like stretching your legs.

 DAY 3

-After breakfast, we hoist up the sails and head up to Virgin Gorda while navigating the Sir Francis Drake channel.
-We pick up a mooring ball at the Cooper Island Beach Club for a scrumptious lunch.
-Enjoy snorkeling or a drink ashore before sailing to the famous ‘Baths’, a series of gigantic granite boulders that form caves that are filled with crystal clear water.
-Guests swim ashore to the beach and work their way through a rocky trail which ends with a swim at Devil’s Bay beach before heading back to the yacht in the tender.
+After breakfast, the sails are hoisted before we head up the Sir Francis Drake Channel towards Virgin Gorda.
+We stop off on route at Cooper Island Beach Club for a scrumptious lunch.
+Enjoy snorkeling or a drink ashore before sailing to the famous ‘Baths’, a series of gigantic granite boulders that form caves filled with crystal clear water and soft white sand.
+Swim ashore to the beach and work your way through a rocky trail which ends with a swim at Devil’s Bay beach before heading back to the yacht in the tender.

-We move just up to the next short beach at Mountain Point with its beautiful reefs.
+Next the yacht is moved a short distance to Mountain Point, where there are some beautiful reefs.
 This is a place worth taking a moment to reflect on and really enjoy paradise.
-It’s a fantastic photo opportunity, and here you can look back at the whole of the BVI’s.
-This evening is typically more relaxed and after dinner, we try to take the opportunity to turn off all the lights on board and guests get comfortable and watch the night sky the way it was meant to be, in completely undisturbed darkness and without any light from the shore.
+It’s a fantastic photo opportunity, where you can look back at the whole of the BVI’s.
+This evening is typically more relaxed and after dinner, we try to take the opportunity to turn off all the lights on board so that you can get comfortable to watch the night sky.
 Once your eyes adjust the ocean will also offer up her secrets, with special sightings of phosphorescent plankton and jellyfish.
-Enjoy fish-watching with the bright underwater lights.

 DAY 4

-This is a good spot for some SCUBA diving and great snorkeling after breakfast.
+Mountain Point is a great spot for some SCUBA diving and snorkeling after breakfast.
 Dive companies can rendezvous with your yacht or if the yacht offers Scuba diving onboard, your divemaster will accompany you to this underwater paradise.

-We head up to the North Sound of Virgin Gorda, where we will anchor for lunch.
-This is a great spot for a visit to the new Bitter End Yacht Club (BEYC) and also Saba Rock.
+Next you head up to the North Sound of Virgin Gorda, where your yacht will anchor for lunch.
+This is a great spot for a visit to the new Bitter End Yacht Club (BEYC) and Saba Rock.
 The sound is great for watersport activities.
 Wakeboarding, kneeboarding, and SUP are great fun in the bay when moored at the pretty beach of The Sandbox.
-If the guests want to kiteboard or Hobie Cat sailing, the yacht club will rent gear.
+If you would like to kiteboard or sail a Hobie Cat, the yacht club will rent gear.
 At happy hour, you can watch the giant Tarpon fish get their snack from the staff of Saba Rock.
 On the yacht club side, you can go for an easy walk to Biras Creek or hike on the trail taking you to the other side of the island.
-Stop by The Fat Virgin for a snack and a local cocktail.
-Live music is often offered at the BEYC at night.

 DAY 5

-After a leisurely morning breakfast, we sail North for about 2 hrs to the coral atoll of Anegada which only rises 28 feet above sea level at its highest point!
+After a leisurely morning breakfast, you sail North for about 2 hrs to the coral atoll of Anegada.
+This island is very different to the rest of the BVI, rising only 28 feet above sea level at its highest point!

 DAY 6

-We sail South toward the Dog Islands after breakfast and enjoy looking for dolphins along the comfortable sailing.
+After breakfast, you sail south toward the Dog Islands while looking for dolphins along the way.
 Deep sea fishing is offered by some of the crewed yachts with the correct permits and gear.

-We pick up a mooring at Great Dog and there is wonderful snorkeling while lunch is prepared.
-There is a very protected mooring field at Marina Cay where it is a short ride by tender to explore Scrub Island and Trellis Bay.
+Your crew will pick up a mooring at Great Dog where there is wonderful snorkeling.
+After lunch, you will head to a very protected mooring field at Marina Cay.
+From here it is a short tender ride to explore Scrub Island (photo credit) and Trellis Bay.
 Cam Bay is nearby and has popular bonefish flats for fly fishing.
-The snorkeling on Diamond Reef is spectacular and with shallow diving, a night dive can be experienced here to see the exotic underwater world.
+Visit Diamond Reef for a spectacular snorkel.

 DAY 7

-Breakfast aboard, followed by a downwind sail to Sandy Spit.
-This tiny sandy cay off Green Cay makes one think what mutineers on deserted islands must have experienced, but with a cold drink in your hand, it makes for a better place to walk with your friends and family and enjoy the sun and sand.
+After breakfast, you set sail downwind to Sandy Spit.
+This tiny sandy cay off, Green Cay, makes one think about what mutineers on deserted islands must have experienced, but with a cold drink in your hand, it makes for a great place to walk with your friends and family.

-It’s a great place to Stand up Paddleboard or to kayak or sunbathe on the trampolines before lunch.
-Then it is off to Great Harbor where the famous Foxy’s Bar is a very popular stop.
+This is a perfect spot to Standup Paddleboard, kayak, or sunbathe on the trampolines before lunch.
+Then it is off to Great Harbor, where the famous Foxy’s Bar is located.
 Alternatively, a stop at the Soggy Dollar Bar could lead to a festive day drinking the famous Painkiller cocktails.
-The gift shops are open and this is the place to get your BVI souvenirs or T-shirts.
-Nearby in White Bay is Hendo’s Hideout which serves great Conch Fritters and many other beach bars to visit.
-A truly local experience and highly recommend it.
-Guests then have the option of anchoring overnight in Great Harbor on Jost Van Dyke, Little Harbor, White Bay, or spending time at Diamond Cay where you can splash in the famous Bubbly Pool.
+There are a few gift shops here where you can purchase your BVI souvenirs or T-shirts.
+Nearby in White Bay, there are many beach bars including Hendo’s Hideout which serves great Conch Fritters.
+You then have the option of anchoring overnight in Great Harbor on Jost Van Dyke, Little Harbor, White Bay, or spending time at Diamond Cay, where you can visit the famous Bubbly Pool.

 DAY 8

-An early start from Jost Van Dyke, heading back to the marina on Tortola with breakfast served underway.
+After an early start from Jost Van Dyke, you head back to the marina on Tortola with breakfast served underway.

 Favorites